 Top Things To Do In Chichester

 Beautiful Chichester is the only city in West Sussex and has more history than you can shake a stick at!
-It dates back to the Roman and Anglo-Saxon periods when there were settlements here, and was a significant place in Norman times.
+It dates back to the Roman and Anglo-Saxon periods when there were settlements here, and was also a significant settlement in Norman times.
 It’s been an important market town ever since.
-If you’re looking for things to do in Chichester, you are completely spoilt for choice whether you’re a lover of the arts, one for watersports, a keen historian or just looking for a great day out.
+If you’re looking for things to do in Chichester, you are completely spoilt for choice whether you’re a lover of the arts, one for water ports, a keen historian or just looking for a great day out.

 Chichester Cathedral

 Whatever your religious beliefs, a visit to the city has to start with the cathedral.
-Although originally destined to be built in Selsey, work started on the current building in 1076 and took 32 years to complete.
-Some parts had to be rebuilt following two fires in the 12th century and in 1400 the spire, cloisters and Bell Tower were built.
+The original cathedral was built in Selsey (it’s no longer there but there is a Selsey Pilgrim Trail).
+But the Norman had other ideas, and in 1075, work started on Chichester Cathedral.
+It took 32 years to complete.
+Some parts had to be rebuilt following two fires in the 12th century and in 1400 the spire, cloisters and Bell Tower were added.
 The cloisters are charismatic and evocative and a visit here includes Tudor paintings, Roman mosaics and modern art.
-In short, the cathedral has presence as well as the wow factor.
+In short, the cathedral has presence as well as the wow factor and there is always something going on.
+2025 has been a year of celebrations and events to mark 950 years since work began and last year they launched spire tours so that you can see the city from above.

 Chichester Cathedral